-The specific auditory processing deficits caused by auditory processing disorder are many and varied, falling into CAPD sub types.
+The specific auditory processing deficits caused by auditory processing disorder are many and varied, falling into APD sub types.

 Many children simply struggle to develop the processing skill required to process at natural language speed, 40 sounds a second, leading to an auditory processing disorder diagnosis.

 Auditory processing disorder symptoms are diverse and often not recognized.
-For instance, inattentive ADD is mainly caused by CAPD but is often treated in isolation.
+For instance, inattentive ADD is mainly caused by APD but is often treated in isolation.

-Since CAPD is an auditory learning disability, there are many opportunities to help children with auditory processing difficulties, falling into three primary strategies:
+Since APD is an auditory learning disability, there are many opportunities to help children with auditory processing difficulties, falling into three primary strategies: